 To reach the south sides of the pond follow the trail left over a small foot bridge.
 After a short distance you will see the pond off to your right.
 Very faint herd paths in this area will bring you to the shore.

 To reach the northern sides of the pond follow the trail split to the right.
 This trail will bring you slightly uphill at times and above the pond.
 Along the trail, there are faint herd paths that will bring you down to the pond.
-This side of the pond gives to best distance views out over the marsh and open water.
+This side of the pond gives the best views out over the marsh and open water.

 This is an excellent destination for birding and even moose watching.
 Look around and you could potentially see a moose track and maybe even some fresh scat.